rdevaul/yapCAD/README.md

 ### pure geometry
-Pure geometric elements in **yapCAD** form the basis for computational geometry operations.
+Pure geometric elements in **yapCAD** form the basis for computational geometry operations, including intersection and inside-outside testing.
 Pure geometry can also be drawn, of course &mdash; see **drawable geometry** below.

-In general, **yapCAD** pure geometry supports the operations of parametric sampling, intersection calculation, "unsampling" (going from a point on the figure to the sampling parameter that would produce it), and bounding box calculation.  **yapCAD** geometry is based on projective or homogeneous coordinates, thus supporting generalized affine transformations;  See the discussion in **architecture**, below.
+In general, **yapCAD** pure geometry supports the operations of parametric sampling, intersection calculation, inside-outside testing (for closed figures), "unsampling" (going from a point on the figure to the sampling parameter that would produce it), and bounding box calculation.  **yapCAD** geometry is based on projective or homogeneous coordinates, thus supporting generalized affine transformations; See the discussion in **architecture**, below.

+#### simple (non-compound) pure geometric elements
-Pure geometry includes (among other elements) vectors, points, lines, and multi-segment polylines.
+Simple, which is to say non-compound, geometry includes vectors, points, and lines.
 A vector is a list of exactly four numbers, each of which is a float or integer.
-A point is a vector that lies in a w > 0 hyperplane; Points are used to represent coordinates in **yapCAD** geometry.
-A line is a list of two points, and a polyline is a list of 3 or more points.
+A point is a vector that lies in a w > 0 hyperplane; Points are used to represent transformable coordinates in **yapCAD** geometry.
+A line is a list of two points.

-Pure geometry also includes arcs.
+Simple geometry also includes arcs.
 An arc is a list of a point and a vector, followed optionally by another point.
-The first list element is the center of the arc, the second is a vector in the w=-1 hyperplane whose first three elements are the scalar parameters `[r, s, e]`: the radius, the start angle in degrees, and the end angle in degrees.
+The first list element is the center of the arc, the second is a vector in the w=-1 hyperplane (for right-handed arcs) whose first three elements are the scalar parameters `[r, s, e]`: the radius, the start angle in degrees, and the end angle in degrees.
 The third element (if it exists) is the normal for the plane of the arc, which is assumed to be `[0, 0, 1]` (the x-y plane) if it is not specified.
+Arcs are by default right-handed, but left-handed arcs are also supported, with parameter vectors lying in the w=-2 hyperplane.

+#### compound figures

+A list of more than two points represents a multi-vertex polylines.
-Simple multi-vertex polylines are represented by lists of points.
-If the last point is the same as the first, the polyline figure is closed.
-Closed coplanar polylines may be interpreted as polygons.
+If there are at least four points in the list and the last point is the same as the first, the polyline figure is closed.
+(We sometimes refer to these point-list polygons or polylines as `poly()` entities.)
-Like other elements of pure geometry, polylines are subject to sampling.
+Closed coplanar polylines are drawn as polygons and may be subject to inside-outside testing.
+Like other elements of pure geometry, polylines are subject to sampling, unsampling, intersection calculation, **etc.**

-Pure geometry also includes instances of the `Polyline` and `Polygon` class.
-Instances of these classes are used for representing multi-figure drawing elements in an XY plane with C0 continuity.
+If instead of sharp corners you want closed or open figures with rounded corners, you should use `Polyline` or `Polygon` instances.
+Instances of these classes are used for representing compound geometric elements in an XY plane with C0 continuity.
 They differ from the point-list-based `poly()` representation in that the elements of a `Polyline` or `Polygon` can include lines and arcs as well as points.
-These elements need not be contiguous, as successive elements will be computationally joined by straight lines.  `Polygons` are special in that they are always closed, and that full circle elements are interpreted as "rounded corners," with the actual span of the arc calculated after tangent lines are drawn.
+These elements need not be contiguous, as successive elements will be automatically joined by straight lines.  `Polygons` are special in that they are always closed, and that any full circle elements are interpreted as "rounded corners," with the actual span of the arc calculated after tangent lines are drawn.

+The `Polygon` class supports boolean opearations, as described below, and also supports the `grow()` operation that makes generating a derived figure that is bigger by a fixed amount easy.
+This grow feature is very useful for many engineering operations, such as creating an offset path for drill holes, CAM paths, etc.

+#### boolean operations on `Polygon` instances
+**yapCAD** supports boolean set operations on `Polygon` instances, allowing you to construct more complex two-dimensiomal figures from union, intersection, and difference operations.
+Note that the difference operation can result in the creation of disjoint geometry in the form of two or more closed figures with positive area (see below), or closed figures with holes.

+See [Example 11](./examples/example11.py) for a relatively simple example of boolean operations, and [Example 12](./examples/example12.py) for a more complex example.

+**yapCAD** employs the convention that closed figures with right-handed geometry (increasing the sampling parameter corresponds to points that trace a counter-clockwise path) represent "positive" area, and that closed figures with left-handed geometry represent holes.
+This distinction is currently not operational, but will be important for future development such as turning polygons into rendred surfaces and extruding these surfaces into 3D.

+#### disjoint compound geometry

-Pure geometry also includes geometry lists, which is to say a list of zero or more elements of **yapCAD** pure geometry.
-Many **yapCAD** computational geometry functions return either geometry elements or geometry lists.
+Boolean difference operations can result in disjoint figures.
+It is also possible to combine **yapCAD** geometric elements in geometry lists, which is to say a list of zero or more elements of **yapCAD** pure geometry, which enforce no continuity constraints.
+Geometry lists provide the basis for **yapCAD** rendering.

 ### drawable geometry